-Richard Milne is a sociologist of science, technology and medicine.
-He received his PhD at University College London in Science and Technology Studies.
+Richard received his PhD in Science and Technology Studies, based in the interdisciplinary Institute of Human Genetics and Health at University College London.
 His first degree is in Human Sciences, also from UCL, and he has a MSc in Science and Technology Policy from the Science Policy Research Unit (SPRU) at the University of Sussex.
-He has held research and teaching posts at UCL, the University of Sheffield and Birkbeck University of London.
-He is experienced in the use of a range of qualitative research methods, including focus groups, interviews and ethnography.
+He has held teaching posts at UCL, the University of Sheffield and Birkbeck University of London.

-Milne, R., Bunnik, E., Tromp, K., Bemelmans, S., Badger, S., Gove, D., Maman, M., Schermer, M., Truyen, L., Brayne, C., Richard, E. (2017) Ethical issues in the development of readiness cohorts in Alzheimer’s disease research Journal of Prevention of Alzheimer’s Disease
+Milne, R., et al. (2017) Ethical issues in the development of readiness cohorts in Alzheimer’s disease research Journal of Prevention of Alzheimer’s Disease

 Milne, R. (2016) In search of lost time: age and the promise of induced pluripotent stem cell models of the brain New Genetics and Society